AdobeDocs/target.en/help/main/c-integrating-target-with-mac/target-mcp.md

 >[!NOTE]
 >
->The MCP server URL is `https://targetmcp.adobe.io/mcp`.
-Authentication uses OAuth 2.0 with dynamic client registration and PKCE — no static credentials are required.
+>The [!DNL Adobe Target] MCP server uses OAuth 2.0 for authentication.
+When you first use a Target MCP tool, you are redirected to Adobe Experience Cloud to log in, select your organization, and grant the requested permissions.
+No static credentials are required.

 **To connect from Claude Desktop or Claude Web:**